GuillaumeCandela/GuillaumeCandela.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+# Dr Guillaume Candela

+I'm a Project Leader and Honorary Research Fellow at the School of Geography and Planning, Cardiff University, where I intend to lead the AHRC project "Mapping Enslavement and Forced Labour in Colonial Latin America: Using AI to Unveil Hidden Slavery Sites and Experiences."
+I'm also affiliated with the Centre de recherches sur les mondes Américains (EHESS, France) and collaborate with Lancaster University's New Spain Fleets project in training HTR models.

+My research focuses on early colonial Paraguay, Indigenous history, and digital humanities.
+I develop AI-driven methodologies to analyse colonial slavery and forced labour systems, particularly examining the experiences of enslaved Indigenous, African, and Afro-descendant peoples in 16th-19th century Paraguay.
+I combine Spanish palaeography expertise with cutting-edge technologies like Handwritten Text Recognition and spatial analysis to uncover hidden historical narratives.

-**Dr Guillaume Candela** is the world's leading expert in early colonial Paraguay and a historian specialising in Indigenous History, Tupi-Guarani Studies, Spanish palaeography, and digital humanities.
-He was a CLIR Postdoctoral Fellow for Data Curation at the John Carter Brown Library at Brown University (2019-2020), where he developed the groundbreaking Indigenous Languages digital project that reshaped international data curation standards.
+Previously, I was a Senior Research Associate for the Native Bound-Unbound Archive of Indigenous Slavery Project (2022-2024) and a Teaching Fellow in Colonial Latin American History at the University of Leeds.
+I served as a CLIR Postdoctoral Fellow for Data Curation at the John Carter Brown Library at Brown University (2019-2020), where I developed the groundbreaking Indigenous Languages digital project.
+I've also held policy positions with Paraguay's National Secretariat of Culture (2017-2019) as a Counsellor, where I led UNESCO's Indigenous Languages Year organisation and, more recently, assisted in repatriating stolen 16th-century manuscripts—work recognised by Paraguay's President.

-### Current Roles & Recent Achievements

-Candela recently served as a scientific consultant for Paraguay's National Secretariat of Culture, where he assisted in repatriating 16th-century manuscripts stolen from the United States—work personally recognised by Paraguay's President, Santiago Peña.
-In 2024, he developed the digital initiative **Indigenous Echoes** (5300+ followers) and served as:

-- **Senior Research Associate** for Native Bound-Unbound Archive of Indigenous Slavery Project (2022-2024)
-- **Collaborator** with the New Spain Fleets HTR project (2024-2025)

-### Research & Publications

-His recent publications, including his last **2024 paper on Indigenous and African enslavement in colonial Paraguay**, explore diverse themes such as:

-- Slavery and Forced Labour
-- Tupi-Guarani History
-- Afro-Paraguayan History
-- Colonialism
-- Missionary linguistics
-- Social history
-- Women's history

-His multidisciplinary approach focuses on understanding the impact of colonisation on Indigenous, African, and Afro-descendant peoples.

-### International Experience & Leadership

-Fluent and Advanced in **five languages** (Spanish, French, English, Portuguese, Guarani), he serves on UKLAH's executive board and has coordinated international research across six countries.
-He holds a **PhD in Hispanic and Latin American Studies from Sorbonne Nouvelle University** and has lived, taught, and conducted policy work in France, Spain, Argentina, Brazil, Paraguay, USA, and UK.
+I completed my PhD in Hispanic and Latin American Studies at Sorbonne Nouvelle University, my BA and MA at Aix-Marseille University, and spent time at Universidad de Granada through the ERASMUS program.
+I'm fluent and advanced in five languages (Spanish, French, English, Portuguese, Guarani) and serve on UKLAH's executive board.
+I've conducted research and taught across six countries and maintain the Indigenous Echoes social media initiative with over 5,300 followers.